 We also keep you well-informed so that you know when carriers no longer offer private coverage in the state, such as Medical Mutual and Aetna.
-While we don't expect additional exits of major carriers, it still could happen since tighter guidelines must be met each year.
+Since only two carriers underwrite under-65 plans (Ambetter and CareSource), additional companies may begin to offer plans by 2023.

 Catastrophic or High-Deductible Options